them0ntem/gsoc-17-proposal/proposal.md

 #### Pre-GSoC + Community Bonding Period
 For understanding KVCompiler I need to understand all three Cython, Python, and Kivy with kivy bindings and widget behaviours for which I will be learning more about Cython, Kivy Event Dispatcher and Bindings with also optimisation of Compiler.

 I will be reading about these, gain more knowledge of all and will go through required documentations (Mentioned in “References” below).

 I will be in constant touch with my mentors and take suggestions.
 During this time, if my mentor thinks that I am ready to start programming then I will start working on [Phase I](#phase-i-working-with-existing-functionality).

 #### Week 1 and Week 2 (May 30 – June 13)
 ##### Specific Goals
  * Rebase the work done on compiler till now with `master` branch as an initiation to Phase I.
- * Start writing some kivy code which will covers all the aspect of `Kivy` which will help in testing of current compiler or with updates that will be done in `Phase II`.
+ * Start writing some kivy code which will covers all the aspect of `Kivy` which will help in testing of current compiler or with updates that will be done in `Phase II`
 ##### Side Goals
  * Discuss optimisation technique that needs to be worked in initial aspect of `Phase II`.
  * Documentation will be done for already implemented modules (will also help in future goals).